Joel-Butler/x4mods/docs/Mod-jbm-metrics.md

 ## Credits and other sources
 * [SirNukes](https://github.com/bvbohnen) - the Mod Support API interface is how the metric data is exposed.
-* [Mycu](https://github.com/mycumycu) - the mod side of the [X4 External App](https://github.com/mycumycu/X4-External-App) helped me puzzle out wrapping data written to the pipe in JSON format, and lead me to using
+* [Mycu](https://github.com/mycumycu) - Inspecting the the mod side of the [X4 External App](https://github.com/mycumycu/X4-External-App) helped me puzzle out wrapping data written to the pipe in JSON format, and lead me to using
 * [David Kolf's JSON module](http://dkolf.de/src/dkjson-lua.fsl) for encapsulation of Lua data sent to the python pipes server.

 ## Requirements and Installation